How to Be an Information User, Not an Information Junkie

 If you scored 8 points or above, you are indeed an information junkie.

 If this is the case, don’t despair.
 You can convert yourself into an information user simply by following two rules.

 Rule No. 1: When you buy an information product, set specific deadlines for reading it and implementing what you learn.
 For instance, set a goal that you will take one of its recommended actions within 24 hours of receiving the product.
 Then resolve to take at least one more recommended action each week thereafter.

 Rule No. 2: Don’t buy another product until you have made some progress with the one you previously purchased.

 That’s all there is to it.
-Obey these two rules, and you’ll not only stop being an information junkie. but radically improve your life.
+Obey these two rules, and you’ll not only break your addiction but radically improve your life.

 About Mark Ford

 Mark Morgan Ford is a lifelong practitioner of writing, teaching, entrepreneurship, martial arts and philanthropy.
 He has written more than two dozen books on business, entrepreneurship and wealth building (several of which were New York Times and Wall Street Journal bestsellers).
 As an entrepreneur, he has been involved in dozens of multimillion-dollar businesses, including one whose revenues exceeded $100 million and another that broke the billion-dollar mark.
 And as a real estate investor, he has been involved in more than a hundred projects and developments, from single-family homes to apartment buildings, office buildings and resort communities.
 He shares the lessons learned from his decades as an entrepreneur and investor with readers of Manward Digest.